Information

 It’s not always as easy as going straight from discovery to alpha to beta to live.
 You plan your approach to alpha at the end of discovery this might mean multiple alphas.
 The individual stages of projects are not certain and your plans should change as new information becomes available.

 Prioritise learning about your riskiest assumptions at this stage.
 It’s an opportunity to test the biggest risks and challenges to your project.
-It’s also an opportunity to test how you would create and end to end service.
+It’s also an opportunity to test how you would create an end to end service.

 Test your ideas